Exploring Toronto, Canada

 High Tea at Fairmont Royal York

-If there is one experience you should do around the world (wherever it is provided), it would be high tea at the Fairmont.
+If there is one experience you should do around the world (wherever it is provided), it would be high tea at a Fairmont property.

 Jacobs & Co.
 Steakhouse